Table of Contents[Hide][Show]

 If you’ve read much on TravelingMom, you probably, well, like to travel.
-We love travel so much that for a long time in my life, I really struggled with the times I had to stay home.
+We love travel so much that for a long time in my life, I really struggled with the times I had to stay home in Cincinnati.
 I found myself always looking ahead to the next big trip, and missing the moments in between.

 The past several years, I’ve made it a point to really explore our city.
-Cincinnati has so much to offer that I’ve realized it really is a perfect place for a staycation!
-Here are some of our favorite staycation ideas; they’re in alphabetical order, because I couldn’t otherwise decide.
+There are so many things to do in Cincinnati!
+It’s a great stop on a Midwest road trip.
+Here are some of our favorites; they’re in alphabetical order, because I couldn’t otherwise decide.
 Each place has its own charm, and you can’t go wrong with whichever appeals to your family!
+And for family fun on the cheap, check out free things to do in Cincinnati.

 American Sign Museum